-Let’s start with this incredibly cute place.
+Firstly, we’ll start with this incredibly cute place.
 We enjoyed some lunch on the terrace and were treated to Italian pasta, bruschetta, and more.

-A more high-end place to stay is for example Casa d’Autore where you pay around €290 per night for 2 persons.
+If you are seeking a more high-end place to stay, for example Casa d’Autore is a good option (€290 per night for 2 persons).
 Incredibly stylish and there is a pool to relax after your busy day of exploring Ostuni.

 My top pick: If you are looking for more of a budget option, definitely have a look at Dama Bianca Ostuni.
 The rooms might be basic, but the terrace has a jacuzzi and you only pay around €85 a night!